karneh/mediationmonitor.github.io/index.md

 ***Above are two plots showing the same frequency domain plot using fft(x, length(x)) and fft(x, 2*length(x)) respectively***

-These graphics show that while this doesn’t create the ideal behavior(other noise in the signal seems to be increased), it does create spikes centered around the expected values at .2 and .95hz.
+These graphics show that while this doesn’t create the ideal behavior(other noise in the signal seems to be increased), it does create spikes centered around the expected values at .2 and .95 Hz.
 Unfortunately, this yields other spikes in non-interesting frequencies.
 Adjusting the __N__ parameter is worth testing, however, from this data a simple weighted average of the regions of interest would yield the same peak.

 Another problem we have identified is the fact that the frequencies will change over time.